 Why are Auto Accidents More Prevalent on Major Holidays?

 Why are auto accidents so much more prevalent during major holidays?
-The reality is that there are several unfortunate factors that combine to make these days particularly dangerous for motorists in South Carolina and other states around the country.
+The reality is that several unfortunate factors combine to make these days particularly dangerous for motorists in South Carolina and other states around the country.
 For example, many fatal (and non-fatal) accidents during the fall and winter holidays are attributable to:

 - Drunk Driving – As we have previously discussed, data from the U.S. Department of Transportation (DOT) show that drunk driving accidents spike during major holidays.
 Sadly, far too many people drive after drinking to excess during the holidays, and their extremely poor decisions end in tragedy for many families.

 - Negligent Driving Mistakes – In addition to driving while drunk or distracted, many other types of negligent driving mistakes contribute to the spike in serious and fatal accidents during the fall and winter holidays as well.
-Drivers who are in a hurry or who get flustered when they miss their turn can make unwise decisions; and, sadly, these unwise decisions can change families’ lives in the blink of an eye.
+Drivers who are in a hurry or who get flustered when they miss their turn can make unwise decisions, and, sadly, these unwise decisions can change families’ lives in the blink of an eye.

 What Should You Do After a Serious or Fatal Accident on a Holiday?